 - Experience the true wonders of some of the darkest skies in the country as you stargaze in a newly designated Dark Sky Park

 DAY 1: September 25 - Arrivals into Durango, CO: Welcome to the Southwest!
-After flying into Durango, meet with the NPCA group and head to Farmington, NM to check into your room at a charming bed and breakfast.
+After flying into Durango, meet your Iconic Trip Leader at baggage claim and take a private shuttle downtown to check into your room at Strater Hotel.
 We kick off the trip with a welcome dinner and a chance to get to know your fellow travelers.
 Our NPCA host will give an overview of the themes we’ll explore in the days ahead.
-We’ll enjoy a group dinner before settling in for the night at Casa Blanca Inn and Suites.
-Casa Blanca Inn and Suites (D)
+We’ll enjoy a group dinner before settling in for the night at Strater Hotel.
+Strater Hotel (D)

-Day 3: September 27 - Aztec Ruins National Monument & Mesa Verde National Park: After breakfast at Casa Blanca, we set off toward Colorado, stopping along the way at Aztec Ruins National Monument.
+Day 3: September 27 - Aztec Ruins National Monument & Mesa Verde National Park: After breakfast at the hotel, we set off toward Colorado, stopping along the way at Aztec Ruins National Monument.
 Here, we’ll tour the ceremonial Great Kiva, a one-of-kind reconstruction with an impressive 40-foot diameter.
 Take note of the oil well that sits adjacent to these ancient structures; it’s a sign of the competing pressures on this land.
-From Aztec Ruins, we drive about 1.5-hours to Mesa Verde National Park, a UNESCO World Heritage Site and home to over 600 protected cliff dwellings typical of Ancestral Puebloan culture.
+From Aztec Ruins, we drive about 1.5-hours to Mesa Verde National Park, stopping for lunch along the way.
+Mesa Verde National Park is a UNESCO World Heritage Site and home to over 600 protected cliff dwellings typical of Ancestral Puebloan culture.
 We’ll begin by meeting with park staff for an introduction to the park and the archaeological importance of its sites.
 This afternoon we’ll have a chance to stretch our legs on one of the park’s many scenic hikes before checking into our lodging for the next three nights.
 Dinner tonight is in Far View Lodge’s Metate Dining Room.
 Weather permitting, after dinner we’ll have the option to head back outside for a night sky program.
 In 2021, the National Park Service and International Dark-Sky Association designated Mesa Verde an International Dark Sky Park – if conditions are right, we’ll get to see why!
 Far View Lodge (B, L, D)

 Days 4-5: September 28-29 - Mesa Verde National Park: Days 4 and 5 are dedicated to Mesa Verde National Park.
 With expert guides, witness the archaeological marvels of Chapin Mesa and meet the park’s superintendent, Kayci Cook.
 There will be an option to hike the moderately strenuous Petroglyph Trail before lunch as well as the option to visit various other Puebloan sites before heading back to our accommodations and dinner as a group.